preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/omnia-feed/index.rst

-Omnia Feed - Tenant Settings
+Omnia Feed - Tenant settings
 ==============================

 These settings are mainly used by AM and the Omnia Feed Team to set up the tenant: